dnlbox/react-native-spacex/README.md

 - Testing (Jest & Detox)
 - Better define types
 - Reusable styles
+- Wireless & LTE & No Connection
+- Loadings
 - ...

 Hope you understand and we can discuss those items during the chat.